Predator [unstable] git snapshot

 40 const SymHeap &sh,

-41 const TValId atAddr,
+41 TValId atAddr,

-42 const TValId pointingTo,
+42 TValId pointingTo,

-43 const EObjKind kind);
+43 EObjKind kind);

 44